-- Reflect a work ethic equal to the high standards of the culinary - Manage their individual career prospects. - Use technical and creative skills to accomplish culinary tasks. - Understand and utilize necessary basic and advanced culinary theory.

-• Communicate effectively in business and personal situations using oral and written skills as appropriate.
+- Reflect a work ethic equal to the high standards of the culinary profession. - Manage their individual career prospects. - Use technical and creative skills to accomplish culinary tasks. - Understand and utilize necessary basic and advanced culinary theory. - · Communicate effectively in business and personal situations using oral and written skills as appropriate.

 Students must be 18 years of age and have a high school diploma or a General Education Development (GED) certificate.
 They must also possess good basic math and reading skills; be able to work under pressure; demonstrate dexterity, physical stamina, concentration and good memory; and be able to work cooperatively with others.
-Chefs and dinner cooks must have a food handlers card issued by the health department of the county where they work.
+Students must have a valid Oregon Liquor Control Commission (OLCC) servers permit (contact department for exceptions).